magento/devdocs/guides/v2.3/graphql/index.md

 {:.bs-callout .bs-callout-info}
 You can access the GraphQL introspection feature only if your Magento instance is in developer mode.
-See [Set the Magento mode]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html) for more information about modes.
+[Set the Magento mode]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html) describes how to check and change the mode.